projectsveltos/sveltos/docs/template/template_generic_examples.md

 We want Sveltos to take care of everything.
 So we instruct Sveltos to perform the following tasks for each managed cluster:

-1. Create a ServiceAccount for the autoscaler instance in the management cluster.
+1. Create a ServiceAccount for the autoscaler instance in the management cluster
-2. Deploy the autoscaler in the managed cluster.
+1. Deploy the autoscaler in the managed cluster
-3. Pass the autoscaler instance a Kubeconfig associated with the ServiceAccount created in step 1.
+1. Pass the autoscaler instance a Kubeconfig associated with the ServiceAccount created in step 1

 ### Step 1: Create SA Management Cluster